wp-plugins/superfero-courses/readme.txt

 This widget grabs the latest online courses from superfero.com to display on your sidebar.

-The widget is available in english
+Superfero Courses Widget is available in english and denish.

 == Frequently Asked Questions ==